 This is my third time creating a recipe using Head Country Bar-B-Q sauce and seasoning and honestly, the first two turned out so amazing that I was a little worried I wouldn’t be able to top them.

-It started last summer when I made Pulled Pork and Cornbread Shooters, which I then followed up earlier this year with Pulled Pork Corn Dogs.
 For my third recipe I decided to take pork and combine it with even more pork by making bacon weave taco shells and filling them with pulled pork.

 As awesome as the pulled pork would have been on its own I knew that I wanted to add something else to the tacos as well, but couldn’t decide between macaroni and cheese or coleslaw since they both pair so well with pulled pork.
 Finally I just decided to add both, so it’s basically an entire meal right inside your taco!

 When it came to the coleslaw I also debated over which type of slaw I wanted to make, and I finally decided on a sweet and tangy red cabbage slaw with cabbage, carrots, cilantro, brown sugar, lime juice and orange juice.
 If you’ve got a go-to coleslaw recipe that you love though you can obviously use that one instead.

 The other great thing about this recipe is that aside from the bacon weave taco shells you can put as much or as little effort into it as you want.
 If you want to use boxed macaroni and cheese go for it.
 Feel like using bagged coleslaw from the grocery store instead of making your own?
 No problem!